konveyor/konveyor.github.io/content/Tackle/installation.md

 > **Note:** This can take one to five minutes depending on the cluster resources.

 ## Logging in to Tackle Web Console
-Follow the steps below to log into the Tackle web console.
+Follow the steps below to log in to the Tackle web console.

 **Procedure**
 1. Access the minikube dashboard.
 This will enable the dashboard add-on, and open the proxy in the default web browser.